bazelbuild/proposals/designs/2019-11-11-target-platform-constraints.md

 The simplest option to enable this feature would be to simply to expose all [`ConstraintValueInfoApi`](https://source.bazel.build/bazel/+/master:src/main/java/com/google/devtools/build/lib/skylarkbuildapi/platform/ConstraintValueInfoApi.java) values from the current target platform's `PlatformInfo`.
-This would be fairly easy to add as a new attribute on either `SkylarkRuleContextApi' or `ToolchainContextApi`, depending on which form of rule code is preferred:
+This would be fairly easy to add as a new attribute on either `SkylarkRuleContextApi` or `ToolchainContextApi`, depending on which form of rule code is preferred:

 ```py